 When your pool does not have enough bicarbonate ions to buffer against your pH changes, the water will display pH bounce.

-Without enough buffering capability, the smallest addition of any pool care chemicals (chlorine), will cause pH bounce.
+Without enough buffering capability, the smallest addition of any pool care chemicals such as chlorine, will cause pH bounce.

 Other factors such as acid rain or high bather loads may also cause the pH levels in your pools to fluctuate.

-Low TA may cause your pool/spa water to exhibit a green tinted color, if it contains any iron or copper materials.
+Low total alkalinity (TA) may cause your pool/spa water to exhibit a green tinted color, if it contains any iron or copper materials.
 Take a look at some of the pool and spa problems that are related to low total alkalinity levels.
 They include:

 Cloudy water occurs as a result of calcium carbonate being suspended in your pool water.
 Listed below are some of the swimming pool and spa problems that you will encounter when you have high total alkalinity.
 They are as follows: